LilianBoulard/manim-voiceover/README.md

         ...
 ```

 `manim-speech` offers multiple text-to-speech engines, some proprietary and some free.
 A good one to start with is gTTS, which uses Google Translate's proprietary API.
-We found out that this is the best beginner's solution in terms of cross-platform compatibility.
+We found out that this is the best for beginners in terms of cross-platform compatibility---however it needs an internet connection.

 ```py
 from manim_speech import VoiceoverScene